155 Isolate By Workset

 Key Features

-- Reads the workset from the selected element automatically
+• Reads the workset from the selected element automatically using the ELEM_PARTITION_PARAM built-in parameter

-- Isolation is temporary (the standard Revit temporary hide/isolate mode), so it is easy to reset
+• Isolation is temporary (Revit's standard temporary hide/isolate mode), easy to reset with the lightbulb icon

 Requirements

-File is not Worksharedand exit if not - At least one element must be selected before running
+• At least one element must be selected before running the tool

-- The active view must support temporary isolation (not a Sheet)
+• The active view must support temporary isolation — not a Sheet view

 Running the Tool

-This tool has no interface.
-The workflow is:
+This tool has no dialog.
+The entire workflow is:

-- Select an element on the workset you want to isolate.
+1. Select an element that belongs to the workset you want to isolate.

-- Run the tool — either find Isolate By Workset on the Bonus Tools Ribbon or use 115 Search Tools, or press the assigned keyboard shortcut.
+2. Run the tool — find Isolate By Workset on the Bonus Tools Ribbon, use 115 Search Tools, or press your assigned keyboard shortcut.

-- The active view immediately isolates all elements assigned to that workset.
-Everything else is hidden temporarily.
+3. The active view immediately isolates all elements assigned to that workset.
+All other elements are temporarily hidden.

-To exit the isolation, use Revit's standard Reset Temporary Hide/Isolate (the lightbulb icon in the view control bar), exactly as you would after any other temporary isolation.
+To exit the isolation, use Revit's standard Reset Temporary Hide/Isolate — click the lightbulb icon in the view control bar and select Reset Temporary Hide/Isolate.

-155orIsolate By Workset - Click Press new keys, type your desired combination, and click Assign
+3. Click Press new keys, type your preferred key combination, and click Assign

-Pairing this with a shortcut for 154 Set Active View Workset gives you a fast two-key workflow: isolate a workset to review it, then activate it to start editing.
+Pairing this shortcut with one for 154 Set Active View Workset creates a fast two-key workflow: isolate a workset to review it, then activate it to start editing — without touching any dropdown menus.

 Tips and Best Practices

-- Works per-view.
-The isolation applies only to the active view.
-Switch to another view and it will be unaffected.
+• Isolation is per-view.
+The temporary isolation applies only to the active view.
+Other open views are unaffected.

-- Useful for reviewing element counts.
-After isolating, the status bar shows how many elements are visible — a quick way to check what's on a given workset in the current view.
+• Check element counts after isolating.
+The Revit status bar shows the number of visible elements — a quick way to verify how many elements are on a given workset in the current view.

 Common Use Cases

-Reviewing discipline content — Select any duct and isolate to see only Mechanical workset elements in the view.
-Quickly assess what's modelled without adjusting visibility settings.
+Reviewing discipline content — Select any structural column and isolate to see only Structural workset elements in the view.
+Quickly assess what is modelled without adjusting Visibility/Graphics settings.

 Checking workset assignments — Select an element you suspect is on the wrong workset, run the tool, and see which other elements isolate alongside it.
-Anything unexpected is misassigned.
+Unexpected elements are misassigned.

-Coordination reviews — Isolate a consultant's workset to review only their content in a linked model context, without permanently hiding other elements.
+Coordination reviews — Isolate a consultant's workset to review only their content in a linked model context, without permanently hiding anything else.

-Before editing a workset — Isolate the target workset first to get a clear view of existing content, then use 154 to activate it and begin editing.
+Pre-editing view setup — Isolate the target workset to get a clear picture of existing content before activating it with 154 and beginning edits.

-Cleanup and QC — Cycle through worksets by selecting representative elements and isolating each in turn to verify that elements are correctly assigned and nothing is on the wrong workset.
+Cleanup and QC — Cycle through worksets by selecting a representative element from each and isolating in turn.
+Verify that elements are correctly assigned and nothing is stranded on the wrong workset.

 Troubleshooting

-"File is not Workshared" message Worksharing must be enabled on the project.
-If the file should be workshared, check whether it was accidentally opened as a detached copy.
+"File is not Workshared" message Worksharing must be enabled in the project.
+If the file should be workshared, check whether it was accidentally opened as a detached copy — reopen the central file through its standard path.

-Nothing happens / no isolation occurs Confirm that at least one element is selected before running.
-Also check the Output Dialog for errors.
-If the active view is a Sheet, temporary isolation is not supported — switch to a model view.
+Nothing happens / no isolation occurs Confirm that at least one element is selected before running the tool.
+If an element is selected but nothing isolates, check the Bonus Tools Output Dialog for error details.
+If the active view is a Sheet, switch to a model view — temporary isolation is not supported on Sheets.

-The wrong elements isolate When multiple elements are selected, the tool uses the first element in the selection set, which may be on a different workset than expected.
-Select only the specific element you want to base the isolation on, then run the tool.
+The wrong elements isolate When multiple elements are selected, the tool reads the workset from the first element in the selection set, which may not be the one you intended.
+Select only a single representative element, then run the tool again.

-All elements disappear from the view The workset may exist but have no elements visible in the current view — they may be on levels, phases, or in areas outside the view crop.
-Try the same workset in a 3D view for a complete picture.
+All elements disappear from the view The workset exists and the isolation ran correctly, but the workset has no elements visible in the current view — they may be cut by the view range, on non-visible phases, or outside the crop boundary.
+Run the same isolation in a 3D view with no crop for a complete picture.